 I am an Assistant Professor of Political Science and the Aung San Suu Kyi Endowed Chair in Asian Democracy at the University of Louisville’s department of political science and the Center for Asian Democracy.
 I study the political economy of development with a regional focus on South Asia, and a substantive emphasis on religion, gender, party politics, and democratization.
+During Fall 2025, I will be on leave as a Visiting Lecturer at King’s College London.

 Prior to this, I was a postdoctoral fellow at Harvard University’s Weatherhead Center for International Affairs.
 I earned my PhD at the University of California, Berkeley in 2023, where I was a Research Associate at the Center for the Politics of Development.